 To effectively mitigate carbon footprint, we use specific types of machinery and methods for harvesting which can produce less emissions arising from our harvesting activity.
-It is estimated that a total of 5,684 tonnes (2020: 13,242 tonnes) of CO2 are emitted based on the volume of fuel used in the harvesting and sales activities during 2021 in Suriname division.
+It is estimated that a total of 3,550 tonnes (2021: 5,684 tonnes) of CO2 were emitted based on the volume of fuel used in the harvesting and sales activities during 2022 in Suriname division.